-SECTION 12.
-That Section 47-328, Idaho Code, be, and the same is hereby amended to read as follows:
+[47-327, added 2017, ch.
+271, sec.
+20, p.
+698; am.
+2023, ch.
+283, sec.
+11, p.
+862.]

-- 47-328.
+47-328.
 RULES FOR COMMISSION -- ADMINISTRATIVE PROCEDURES.
-(1) The commission shall have authority to hear rulemaking proceedings, complaints filed with it pursuant to this chapter and appeals from the oil and gas administrator's decision on an application filed pursuant to this chapter, and any other matter the commission decides should be heard by the commission.
+(1) The commission shall have authority to hear rulemaking proceedings, complaints filed with it pursuant to this chapter and appeals from the administrator's decision on an application filed pursuant to this chapter, and any other matter the commission decides should be heard by the commission.
 The commission may act on its own motion.
 The commission may prescribe rules governing the procedure before it, subject to the provisions of the administrative procedure act, chapter 52, title 67, Idaho Code.

-Provided however, that no rulemaking except for that done under section 67-5226, Idaho Code, may be conducted for twelve (12) months beginning on July 1, 2017. - (2) In all cases where a complaint is made by the commission or any person that any provision of this act or any rule or order of the commission is being violated, the commission shall serve notice of any hearing to be held on such application or complaint to the interested persons by certified mail, return receipt requested, or in the same manner as is provided in the rules of civil procedure for the service of summons in civil actions.
+(2) In all cases where a complaint is made by the commission or any person that any provision of this act or any rule or order of the commission is being violated, the commission shall serve notice of any hearing to be held on such application or complaint to the interested persons by certified mail, return receipt requested, or in the same manner as is provided in the rules of civil procedure for the service of summons in civil actions.
 Where the interested person is unknown or cannot be located, the commission shall serve notice by publishing at least one (1) notice of the hearing to such person in a newspaper of general circulation in the county where the affected tract is located.
-Such notice must be sent, delivered or published, as appropriate, at least five (5) business days before the date of the hearing. - (3) Except as provided in section 47-316(1) (a), Idaho Code, and subsection (2) of this section, any request for an order related to oil and gas activities within the commission's jurisdiction, other than a civil penalty proceeding pursuant to section 47-329, Idaho Code, or other enforcement action by the department of lands or the commission, shall be made by application to the department of lands and processed as provided in this section. - (a) The department shall notify the applicant within five (5) business days of receipt of an application if additional information is required for the department to evaluate the application. - (b) For applications involving an order regarding establishment or amendment of a spacing unit, unit operations or integration of a drilling spacing unit, the applicant shall send a copy of the application and supporting documents to all known and located uncommitted mineral interest owners, to all working interest owners within the proposed spacing unit, and to the respective city or county where the proposed unit is located.
-The mailing shall be sent by certified mail within seven (7) calendar days of filing the application and include notice of the hearing date on which the oil and gas administrator will consider the application.
-For any uncommitted owners and working interest owners who cannot be located, an applicant shall publish notice of any application for an order, notice of hearing and response deadline once in a newspaper of general circulation in the county in which the affected property is located and request the department publish notice on its website within seven (7) calendar days of filing of the application.
-Only an uncommitted owner in the affected unit may file an objection or other response to the application, and the uncommitted owner shall file at least fourteen (14) calendar days before the hearing date provided in the notice.
+Such notice must be sent, delivered or published, as appropriate, at least five (5) business days before the date of the hearing.

+(3) Except as provided in section 47-316(1)(a), Idaho Code, and subsection (2) of this section, any request for an order related to oil and gas activities within the commission's jurisdiction, other than a civil penalty proceeding pursuant to section 47-329, Idaho Code, or other enforcement action by the department of lands or the commission, shall be made by application to the department of lands and processed as provided in this section.

+(a) The department shall notify the applicant within five (5) business days of receipt of an application if additional information is required for the department to evaluate the application.

+(b) For applications involving an order regarding establishment or amendment of a spacing unit, unit operations or integration of a spacing unit, the applicant shall send a copy of the application and supporting documents to all known and located uncommitted mineral interest owners, all working interest owners within the proposed spacing unit, and the respective city or county where the proposed unit is located.
+The mailing shall be sent by certified mail within seven (7) days of filing the application and include notice of the hearing date on which the administrator will consider the application.
+For any uncommitted owners and working interest owners who cannot be located, an applicant shall publish notice of any application for an order, notice of hearing and response deadline once in a newspaper of general circulation in the county in which the affected property is located and request the department publish notice on its website within seven (7) days of filing of the application.
+Only an uncommitted owner in the affected unit may file an objection or other response to the application, and the uncommitted owner shall file at least fourteen (14) days before the hearing date provided in the notice.